Three Family Courts

 What matters in family law does the Superior Court of Justice (SCJ) hear?

-What matters in family law does the Family Court of the Superior Court of Justice hear?
+What matters does the Family Court Branch of the Superior Court of Justice hear?

 These courts can hear all family law matters including divorce, parenting time, decision-making responsibility, division of property, adoption, and child protection.